DanKolev/aws_wordpress_manual_build/part_2_setup_wp_server_manually.md

 Under security Group Check `Select an existing security group`

-Select `LabVPC-SGWordpress` it will have randomness after it, thats ok :)
+Select `SPCVPC-SGWordpress` it will have randomness after it, thats ok :)

 We will leave storage as default so make no changes here

 Expand `Advanced Details`

-For IAM `instance profile role` select `LabVPC-WordpressInstanceProfile`
+For IAM `instance profile role` select `SPCVPC-WordpressInstanceProfile`

 Find the `Credit Specification Dropdown` and choose `Standard` (some accounts aren't enabled for Unlimited) Click `Launch Instance`